brightleaf/react-hooks/readme.md

 * `useNes` - Hook to connect to Hapijs NES
 * `useWebSockets` - Hook to interact with WebSockets
 * `useLocalStorage` - Hook to local storage
+* `useHover` - Hook for binding to hover of an element

 ## GraphQL Hook